Patterns for Pirates

 Now that you took the time to create the perfect placket, show it off!
 Be proud of your achievement and don’t let sewing techniques intimidate you!
 Speaking of showing off…don’t forget to brag about your Henleys and Brunch Blouses in the P4P group.

-Filed Under: General Sewing, How to/ Sewing Tutorial, Uncategorized 4 Comments
+Filed Under: P4P University, Sewing Techniques, Uncategorized 4 Comments

 How to Sew a Faux Layered Look using Just One Pattern